Disparate Conditional Prediction in Multiclass Classifiers: Best-case without Confusion Matrices

-which amount to $k^2+k^2\cdot|\mathcal{G}| + k\cdot|\mathcal{G}|$ scalar unknowns in total.
-We get the following new problem, which is equivalent to the problem defined in Eq. (\ref{eq:comb})-(\ref{eq:disc_beta}) including its constraints:
+which amount to $k^2+k^2\cdot|\mathcal{A}| + k\cdot|\mathcal{A}|$ scalar unknowns in total.
+We get the following new problem, which is equivalent to the problem defined in \eqref{unfairmin}, including its constraints:

-Note that the objective in \eqref{obj_constraints_Large} is linear, and its constraints are linear as well, except the ones involving $\eta()$, similarly to \eqref{obj_constraints}.
+Note that the objective in \eqref{obj_constraints_Large} is linear, and its constraints are linear as well, except the bottom ones involving $\eta()$, similarly to \eqref{obj_constraints}.
 Also note that all of the linear constraints are separable in $y$, except for the last one, which introduces a coupling between the $\bfH^y$ of different $y$'s.

 To solve the problem we again use the sequential linear programming approach, as the structure of the problem again resembles a linear program.
-Given the $t$-th iterate $\bfx^{(t)}$ for all the variables defined in \eqref{x_multiclass}, we will first approximate $\eta$ by a linear Taylor series, this time in both of its arguments, since now our optimization variables appear in both.
-Note that the function $\eta(\alpha,b)$ is linear in $b$, hence the Taylor series is exact with respect to that parameter, which is appealing for our approach.
-However, decreasing the objective with respect to both the parameters $h^y_{g,z}$ and $\alpha_g^y$ leads to the minimum points of $\eta$.
+Given the $t$-th iterate $\bfx^{(t)}$ for all the variables defined in \eqref{x_multiclass}, we first approximate $\eta$ by a linear Taylor series, this time in both of its arguments, since now both are optimized.
+The function $\eta(\alpha,b)$ is linear in $b$, hence the Taylor series is exact with respect to $b$, which is appealing for our approach.
+However, minimizing the objective with respect to both $h^y_{a,\hat{y}}$ and $\alpha_a^y$ leads to the minimal non-smooth points of $\eta$.
 These points are the singularity points (see Fig. \ref{fig:eta}), where $\eta$ is not approximated well by a linear function.
-This results in a slow convergence of the sequential linear programming algorithm.
-To solve this, we split $\eta$ and define it as the maximum between the two continuous functions:
+This results in a slow convergence of the sequential LP algorithm.
+To solve this, we split $\eta$ and define it as the maximum between the two smooth functions: